Buckingham (unit)

 The buckingham (symbol: B) is a CGS unit of electric quadrupole, named in honour of the chemical physicist A. David Buckingham who was the first to measure a molecular quadrupole moment.
 It is defined as ×10^-26 statcoulomb-square centimetre.
-This is equivalent to 1 debye-ångström, where 1 debye = ×10^-18 statcoulomb-centimetre is the CGS unit of molecular dipole moment and 1 ångström = ×10^-8 cm.
+This is equivalent to 1 debye-angstrom, where 1 debye = ×10^-18 statcoulomb-centimetre is the CGS unit of molecular dipole moment and 1 angstrom = ×10^-8 cm.

-One buckingham corresponds to the quadrupole moment resulting from two opposing dipole moments of equal magnitude of 1 debye that are separated by a distance of 1 ångström, a typical bond length.
-This is analogous to the debye for the dipole moment of two opposing charges of ×10^-10 statcoulomb separated by 1 ångström, and the name Buckingham for the unit was suggested by Peter Debye in 1963 in honour of Buckingham.
+One buckingham corresponds to the quadrupole moment resulting from two opposing dipole moments of equal magnitude of 1 debye that are separated by a distance of 1 angstrom, a typical bond length.
+This is analogous to the debye for the dipole moment of two opposing charges of ×10^-10 statcoulomb separated by 1 angstrom, and the name Buckingham for the unit was suggested by Peter Debye in 1963 in honour of Buckingham.